-How?
-Because rule 1 of having a website is always back it up!
+Why?
+Because rule one of having a website is always have a back up!

 Back it up before you make an edit.
 Back it up before you update software, an app or a plugin.
-Back it up daily with your hosting platform.
+Back it up daily via your hosting platform.

 This means that if something breaks, your website starts acting a little buggy, or a hacker ruins your website, you have a previous version of your beautiful webiste to fall back on that you can easily upload and go back to business as usual.
 An easy fix in a stressful situation.

 Wrapping up this post, I want you as a small business owner to be safe online and these days we need to be a little more proactive to protect yourself online.
 By following my recommendations above, you can significantly reduce your risk of being hacked and keep your business and personal information safe.
 Just remember the secret to having unguessable login, regularly check your software, apps and plugins are all up to date, never click lins in emails or in text you didn’t ask for, access private information on public wifi, and please, please, please, always backup your website.